 People have been dumping garden gnomes two hours south of Perth, so much so that it’s become a landmark

-Not far from Bunbury and on the way to Margaret River (in Ferguson Valley, to be precise), is a little community of Garden Gnomes, all chilling out together on a patch of land.
+Not far from Bunbury and on the way to Margaret River (in Ferguson Valley, to be precise), lives a little community of Garden Gnomes, all chilling out together on a patch of land.

 The gnomes then multiplied faster than rabbits procreate and now there are stacks in the spot, all chilling out happily together.